ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 On successful submission the updates, the system provides the notification about the updates.

 ### 2.2 Change Password [**[↑]**](#table-of-content)
 MOSIP allows user to change the password.
 Based on the country, single factor or multi-factor authentication will be configured.
-User will select the change password, the system allows the user to land in Change Password Page and performs the following:
+User performs the following to change the password:
-1. User provides the credential in MOSIP and selects the option of Change Password.
+1. User selects the option of Change Password.
-2. The system allows user to land in Change Password page.
+1. The system allows user to land in Change Password page.
-3. User provides the information related to Old Password, New Password and, Confirm New Password as the system required.
-The system validates the provided data and sends a notification related to the status of password changes.
+1. User provides the information related to Old Password, New Password and, Confirm New Password as the system required.
+The system validates and authenticates with the policy related to password creation/change policy and sends a notification related to the status of password changes.
-4. During the password creation, user should follow the password creation rule (combination of characters, special character, and min and max length etc.) which is configurable.

 ### 2.3 Reset Password [**[↑]**](#table-of-content)